mapbox/DEPRECATED-patrol-rules-aws/README.md

 - **Parameters**
   - protectedActions - CloudFront API call on which to alarm
   - protectedDistributions - CloudFront distributions on which to alarm
+- **Note** - If a Dispatch SNS Arn is provided, this alarm defaults to the Dispatch fallback channel by passing an empty slackId to Dispatch.

 #### cloudTrail